 Sydney - Newcastle Barriers and Beaches occurs within 627.94ha (38%) of the study area, generally occupying areas of more extensive high dunes often located on top of the headlands from 0 to 30m elevation with cliff top dunes sometimes as high as 90m above sea level.
 The landscape supports a distinct zonation of vegetation and increasing soil development from the beach to the inland dunes.
 Spinifex Spinifex hirsutus, Spiky Mat-rush Lomandra longifolia, Coastal Wattle Acacia longifolia ssp. spohorae and Coast Tea-tree Leptospermum laevigatum colonise frontal dunes in which there is little soil development.
 Coast Banksia Banksia integrifolia and Old Man Banksia Banksia serrata are found on the second dunes merging with more complex forest containing Blackbutt, Red Bloodwood, Grass Trees Xamthorrhoea sp. and numerous understorey shrubs on deep sands that have an organic rich A horizon, a bleached A2 horizon and the initial development of weak iron or organic pans in the sandy subsoil.
 Freshwater sedge swamps saline lagoons may occur depending on level of tidal flushing, often surrounded by Broad-leaved Tea-tree Melalueca quinquenervia and Swamp Oak Casuarina glauca.
-Given its dominance in the study area this NSW landscape is likely to be subject to the area of greatest impact.
-As such, this NSW landscape has been used in the BAM Calculator.
+Given its dominance in the study area this NSW landscape has been used in the BAM Calculator.